-• Free/Reduced Price Lunch Program
+• Free Lunch Program

-The USDA Child Nutrition Programs as administered by Miami-Dade County Public Schools provide free and reduced priced lunch for children unable to pay the full price.
+The USDA Child Nutrition Programs as administered by Miami-Dade County Public Schools provide free lunch for children.
 In place of the paper application, School Meal Program Brochures are distributed to all students informing parents on the application process and meal program.
 Parents are encouraged to complete an online application at the Department of Food and Nutrition at freeandreducedmealapp.dadeschools.net.
 Paper applications are available in the school's front office upon request.
 Many students are approved through Direct Certification and do not submit a lunch application.
 If approved for meal benefits, the approval status is valid throughout the school year, the summer, and approximately the first twenty days of the next school year.